statvej/minishell/README.md

 ![Screen Recording 2023-01-31 at 5 26 58 PM](https://user-images.githubusercontent.com/91738456/215821280-0924e297-3077-4a82-865b-f851055e7809.gif)

-Impementation of clasic bash written completely from scratch as part of 42 Ciriculum (Grade 125/100).
+Implementation of classic bash written completely from scratch as part of 42 Curriculum (Grade 125/100).

-This custom shell has most of the features from original bash like custom enironment, builtins, pipes, multiple redirections, logical operators and parenthesis, signal and error handling.
+This custom shell has most of the features from original bash like custom environment, builtins, pipes, multiple redirections, logical operators and parenthesis, signal and error handling.

-It works by geting input from user.
+It works by getting input from user.
 Then dividing it into tokens.
-Then parsing it into varios data structures and executing.
+Then parsing it into various data structures and executing.
 If parenthesis are used execution is happening in recursion.

 # Requierments by the subject